ninekorn/voxel-chunk-example/README.md

       }*/

 The chunk noise Map is based on the craig perko youtube old minecraft tutorial.
-But i added a way to squeeze the chunk "byte/integer" map adding the bytes into a couple of integers that i use as vertex binding elements instead of updating an HLSL "cbuffer" every frame.
+But i added a way to squeeze the chunk "byte/integer" into a couple of integers that i use as vertex binding elements "array of data" instead of updating an HLSL "cbuffer" every frame.
 It's a different way to update the shader and i thought it was giving better performance than updating a "cbuffer".